 Generally, to fill out a full application and sign other necessary paperwork, the telephonic interpreter will interact with the staff interviewer who will explain to the interpreter what is being asked for, and then the interpreter will communicate that to the LEP family in their preferred language in a three-way call facilitated by intake staff.
-When the LEP family responds in their preferred language, the interpreter then communicates the information to the interpreter onto the English data form.
+When the LEP family responds in their preferred language, the interpreter then communicates the information to the intake staff, who can transcribe information from the interpreter onto the English data form.
 The English data form is the official form.
 Intake staff will, with the family's permission, have the family's language input into the housing software system, which has a searchable field for "language."
 This helps the PHA determine how many families or individuals speak specific languages and better prepares for effective future communication with the family in their preferred language.